vladdou/ms4-of-stories-shop/README.md

 - Give users the possibility to purchase unique collections of handmade items for their home
 - Support small businesses
-- Share stories about the company and their products through the blog
+- Share stories about the company and the products through the blog
 - Make it easy for users to navigate the site on any device
 - Be able to create an account for a smooth and easy shopping experience